SugarDee27/Milestone-Assignment-2-Principal-Component-Analysis/README.md

 - Standardization is important before PCA so each feature contributes equally.
 - Logistic Regression gives you a quick, interpretable baseline for prediction.

-## How to submit
-Compress the project as a ZIP (e.g., `pca_cancer_submission.zip`) and upload it, or push the repo to GitHub and share the link.